Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Back to Bjørkhaug on the "Ships starting with B" page.

 Haugesund had a steamer by this name in the early 1920's.
-See my text under D/S Mari for further details.
+See my page about D/S Mari for further details.

 The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum), and misc. - ref My sources.